MUSHRA: Listener behavior

-Both, MUSHRA and ITU BS.1116 tests call for trained expert listeners who know what typical artifacts sound like and where they are likely to occur.
+Both MUSHRA and ITU BS.1116 tests call for trained expert listeners who know what typical artifacts sound like and where they are likely to occur.
 Expert listeners also have a better internalization of the rating scale, which leads to more repeatable results than with untrained listeners.
 Thus, with trained listeners, fewer listeners are needed to achieve statistically significant results.

-It is assumed that preferences are similar for expert listeners and naive listeners and thus results of expert listeners are also predictive for consumers.
+It is assumed that preferences are similar for expert listeners and naive listeners, and thus, the results from expert listeners are also predictive for consumers.
 In agreement with this assumption Schinkel-Bielefeld et al. found no differences in the rank order between expert listeners and untrained listeners when using test signals containing only timbre and no spatial artifacts.
 However, Rumsey et al. showed that for signals containing spatial artifacts, expert listeners weigh spatial artifacts slightly stronger than untrained listeners, who primarily focus on timbre artifacts.

 In addition to this, it has been shown that expert listeners make more use of the option to listen to smaller sections of the signals under test repeatedly and perform more comparisons between the signals under test and the reference.
-In contrast to the naive listener who produces a preference rating, expert listeners therefore produce an audio quality rating, rating the differences between the signal under test and the uncompressed original, which is the actual goal of a MUSHRA-test.
+In contrast to the naive listener who produces a preference rating, expert listeners therefore produce an audio quality rating, rating the differences between the signal under test and the uncompressed original, which is the actual goal of a MUSHRA test.